 In Massachusetts Bay, as was the custom at the time, all ministers were men.
 The Church controlled the political power.
 There was no Constitution or Bill of Rights.
 Only those who belonged to "approved" churches could vote.
 Magistrates, or government officials, used the Bible as their legal textbook.
 And people who broke the law could be punished severely--jailed, whipped, or even executed.
 Many considered Hutchinson's teachings illegal.

 As Hutchinson's following grew, the leaders took action.
 They stopped William Wheelright, Hutchinson's brother-in-law, from becoming a minister.
-Then they banished him.
-In 1637, they reelected John Winthrop governor.
-Still Hutchinson refused to stop criticizing the ministers.
+Then they

 In August of 1637, the ministers called a conference, to discuss Hutchinson's teachings.
 They discovered some 82 "erroneous opinions" Hutchinson had made.
 The magistrates called other Hutchinson followers to trial, convicting and punishing those who stood by her.
 Then they tried Hutchinson herself.